General Enquiries:office@whlaw.com.au

 Felix is based in our West Perth office.

 Following admission as a legal practitioner in WA and NSW, Anthea practiced as a Family Dispute Resolution Practitioner for several years.
+Her mediation skills are particularly helpful when managing estate matters involving family members in conflict.

 Williams + Hughes are delighted to announce that Anthea Shaw has joined our commercial team in our Geraldton office.